Making The Video

 While the original video files were "long gone", we were able to get a good copy up on YouTube by uploading the high bandwidth Windows Media file.

-In 2014, we went back to the Windows Media file, added a new version of the opening graphic and a better view of the at-the-time home page "lobby", then re-loaded it to both Vimeo and YouTube.
+In 2014, we went back to the Windows Media file, added a new version of the opening graphic and a better view of the at-the-time home page "lobby".

-Our total "out of pocket" expenses back in 2002 for creating this video, not including our time, was a tank of gas, $30.00 for two DV Cassettes and $4.00 for some CD-R's to copy video files between computers.
-The current generation of video cameras and cell phones now include built in hard drives or memory cards, and videos are now shared via the Internet, making the costs of creating a video next to nothing.
+Our total "out of pocket" expenses back in 2002 for creating this video, not including our time, was a tank of gas, $30 for two DV Cassettes and $4 for some CD-R's to copy video files between computers.
+The camera and video editing computer were borrowed from a friend, Jesús Acosta.